 BE(Hons) PhD Auck.

 Sandy is a Learning Adviser, assisting doctoral candidates and undergraduate students.
-She graduated with a BE(Hons) in Mechanical Engineering from the University of Auckland in 2009.
-She continued to pursue her PhD with the Centre for Advanced Composite Materials where her research project involved development of polymeric micro-/nano-materials for biomedical applications.
-Sandy has been working at the University of Auckland since completing her PhD in 2014, and joined Student Learning Services as a Learning Adviser since 2015 and joined Research Services in 2018.
+She graduated with a BE(Hons) in Mechanical Engineering from the University of Auckland and continued to pursue her PhD with the Centre for Advanced Composite Materials where her research project involved the development of polymeric materials for biomedical applications.
+Sandy completed her PhD in 2014 and joined Student Learning Services as a Learning Adviser since 2015 and joined Research Services in 2018.